ugcd/solarius/README.md

 A2: The `solarius` package supports only three basic models: `polygenic`, `multipoint` and `mga` commands of SOLAR.

-In future versions of `solarius`, we don't plan to include any complex models, mainly because the SOLAR environment is not as user-friendly as R, for example.
-In addition, GxE tcl scripts are not publicly available (in our group, we did some specific analyses like GxE with custom tcl scripts using exclusively SOLAR).
+In future versions of `solarius`, we are no going to include any complex models.
+The best solution here is to use SOLAR programming in tcl scripting language.
+In this sence, `solarius` is a partial port of SOLAR to R.

+Also note that GxE tcl scripts are not publicly available.
+In our group, we did some specific analyses like GxE with custom tcl scripts (requested from the SOLAR authors).

 Q3: When I tried to install the package, this was the message I got: